Contractor compliance: All you need to know before engaging freelancers & contractors

 How does contractor compliance work?

-Although a lot of organizations are working with freelancers and contract workers today, in most cases, it’s still the individual managers who are in charge of the engagement.
+In most cases, even today, it’s still the individual managers who are in charge of the freelancer or contractor engagement.
 They hire external workers, get the work done (often through email or verbal agreements) and then simply forward the invoice to the accounts department – all without the HR or legal teams getting involved at all.

 But this means that nobody is really ensuring if laws and regulations are being adhered to.
 So how can compliance be ensured?
 A streamlined hiring process is key here.